Build a YouTube channel that actually moves the needle in less than 3 hours per week.

 “It's a no-brainer.
 I would just say go for it.”

-Three hours a week sounds made up.
-Here is how it is not.
+Three hours a week sounds too good to be true?
+Here's how it works:

 - You just press record (< 3 hrs per week)